-BMW: Too easy in English, so let's do it the German way: bey-em-vey.
+Too easy in English, so let's do it the German way: beey-em-veey.
 Which of course stands for Bayerische Motoren Werke, pronounced bayerishuh motoren verke.
 The 'w' becomes a 'v'.
 That means the BMW Welt isn't a roundel-shaped scar, mind you.

-Mercedes-Benz: Mer-SAY-deez, Americans keep saying, and so it became the mainstream delivery of the name.
-In case you want to be a stickler about it, however, stiffen up your 'r' a bit and say mur-SEE-dus bents, the 'u' in both cases like the one in "dust."
+Mer-SAY-deez, Americans keep saying, and so it became the mainstream delivery of the name.
+In case you want to be a stickler about it, however, stiffen up your 'r' a bit and say Mertsaydes Bents, the 'u' in both cases like the one in "dust."
 If that's too hard, there's always the Filipino fallback: Chedeng lang 'yan.

-Subaru: The stress is on the first syllable--SOO-ba-roo instead of soo-BAA-roo.
+The stress is on the first syllable--Soo-ba-roo instead of soo-BAA-roo.
 It's a Japanese carmaker famous for boxer engines, Symmetrical AWD, and the im-pret-sa model, the go-fastest variant of which is the STI.